 The document allows another person designated by you to act in your stead for those acts that have been specified in the Durable Power of Attorney such as completing financial transactions, selling car, renting your house out, etc. Depending on the powers entrusted, a Durable Power of Attorney may give others the ability to complete any legal act that the creator of the document could do.
 The Durable Power of Attorney can make life a lot easier for those around you when the unexpected happens.

 Health Care Surrogate

 A Health Care Surrogate document names another person as your representative to make medical decisions for you if you are unable to make them yourself.
 You are able to list directions about the treatment you want or do not want.
 It is similar to a living will and is often times used in conjunction with a living will. the court and the person making decisions for you may or may not be aware of your wishes.

 A living will is a statement of an individual's wishes directing either the withholding or withdrawal of life prolonging procedures if the individual has a terminal condition, end-stage condition, or is in a persistent vegetative state.
 Any competent adult can make a Living Will.
 A Living Will is not to be confused with a Last Will and Testament.
 In the Living Will, the maker, names who he or she wants to delegate as his or her surrogate for the purpose of seeing that the provisions made are followed.

-If you are seeking counsel for a will, contact the Orlando family law attorneys of Veliz Katz Law for a consultation.
+If you are seeking counsel for a will, contact the Orlando estate planning attorneys of Veliz Katz Law for a consultation.